Inside Gore Vidal’s Cliffside Palace of Sex, Scandal, and Celebrity

 Sarandon and Vidal returned to La Rondinaia after it had been sold.
 “That day there was a double rainbow,” she said.
 “He couldn’t get down the stairs because he was in a wheelchair, which I was quite glad about: the little room wasn't as he or I would remember it.
 Every window was open and the wind was whipping through.”

 Vidal told Sarandon that “everyone was dying,” that “he was the only one left, he and Joanne [Woodward].
 He told me, ‘I think about death all the time.
 Who would have thought I’d be the last one standing?’
 But he never seemed morose.
 He was befuddled sometimes, but on certain subjects—and if he had to give a speech—he was as clear as a bell.”

-While Vidal died in America, there is little doubt he was happier—and absolutely the grand author and august host with the most—as 'Pope of Ravello.'
-Whoever buys La Rondinaia may want to keep his writing desk just where it is.
+While Vidal died in America, there is little doubt he was happier—and absolutely the grand author and august host with the most—as ‘Pope of Ravello.’
+Variety has reported that, in Gore, Vidal’s study at La Rondinaia will be meticulously reconstructed within the villa itself, which means Vidal's writing desk will be just where it should be.

 This article is an updated version of a 2015 article, and adapted from Tim Teeman’s Lambda Literary Award-nominated book In Bed With Gore Vidal: Hustlers, Hollywood, and The Private World of an American Master (Riverdale Avenue Books/Magnus), available to buy here.